 Rockville Centre is a medium-sized village located in the state of New York.
 With a population of 24,201 people and six constituent neighborhoods, Rockville Centre is the 69th largest community in New York.
-Rockville Centre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Rockville Centre has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Rockville Centre home prices are not only among the most expensive in New York, but Rockville Centre real estate also consistently ranks among the most expensive in America.

-Rockville Centre is a decidedly white-collar village, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rockville Centre is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Rockville Centre who work in management occupations (14.11%), sales jobs (12.70%), and teaching (12.37%).
+Rockville Centre is a decidedly white-collar village, with fully 92.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rockville Centre is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Rockville Centre who work in management occupations (14.70%), sales jobs (12.06%), and office and administrative support (11.57%).

-In Rockville Centre, however, the average commute to work is quite long.
-On average, people spend 33.90 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Rockville Centre is that it can take a long time to commute to work.
+In Rockville Centre, the average commute to work is 35.11 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Rockville Centre’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Rockville Centre is English.
 Other important languages spoken here include Spanish and Italian.